xeladu/flutter_firebase/README.md

 - 💡 Social sign-in only works on web platform
 - 💡 You need to replace the link on `functions_page.dart` according to your deployed function link!
 - 💡 Don't forget to set the security rules for Storage and Firestore!
+- 💡 To get file downloads from Firebase Storage work on the web platform, you need to set specific [CORS rules](https://firebase.google.com/docs/storage/web/download-files#cors_configuration)!

 ## Platforms